Flutter network call with provider | Fetch Data | GET

 Flutter network call with provider Full Code :

-Providing the full code for network call with provider implementation.
+Here’s the full code for implementing network calls with Provider in Flutter

 import 'dart:convert';